freifunk-gluon/gluon/docs/package/gluon-offline-ssid.rst

 Commandline options
 ===================

-You can configure the ssid-changer on the commandline with ``uci``, for example disable it with:
+You can configure the offline-ssid on the commandline with ``uci``, for example disable it with:

 ::

-    uci set ssid-changer.settings.enabled='0'
+    uci set gluon-offline-ssid.settings.disabled='1'

 Or set the timeframe to every three minutes with

 ::

-    uci set ssid-changer.settings.switch_timeframe='3'
+    uci set gluon-offline-ssid.settings.switch_timeframe='3'
-    uci set ssid-changer.settings.first='3'
+    uci set gluon-offline-ssid.settings.first='3'